evocn/triumph/content/options.md

 # Abilities
 Here's some examples of Abilities.
 You can choose something here, or you can invent your own!

-- ***Myrmidon*** | You may use Clarity instead of Strength to wield swords when using **Quarrel**.
+- **Myrmidon** | You may use Clarity instead of Strength to wield swords when using **Quarrel**.
 Your sword attacks ignore Armor.
-- ***Precision*** | You gain +2 to your **Volley** rolls.
+- **Precision** | You gain +2 to your **Volley** rolls.
-- ***Eagle Eye*** | You cannot be surprised.
+- **Eagle Eye** | You cannot be surprised.
 You can ask "How many hit points do they have" as a part of **Discern Realities**.
-- ***Protector*** | You get +2 Armor when you use the **Defend** Move.
+- **Protector** | You get +2 Armor when you use the **Defend** Move.
-- ***Talented*** | You choose two extra talents, and you get +1 to all checks using one chosen talent, which we deem your "super duper talent".
+- **Talented** | You choose two extra talents, and you get +1 to all checks using one chosen talent, which we deem your "super duper talent".
-- ***Martial Arts*** | Your unarmed strikes deal 1d4 damage.
+- **Martial Arts** | Your unarmed strikes deal 1d4 damage.
 You gain a talent in grappling.
 Any character who attempts to get past you is stopped in their tracks.

 ---
 And here's some examples of custom Moves.

 ---
-Bend Bars, Lift Gates
+**Bend Bars, Lift Gates**

-> When you use pure strength to destroy an inanimate obstacle, roll +STR.
+When you use pure strength to destroy an inanimate obstacle, roll +STR.
-> - On a 10+, choose 3.
+- On a 10+, choose 3.
-> - On a 7-9 choose 2.
+- On a 7-9 choose 2.
-> - It doesn’t take a very long time
+- It doesn’t take a very long time
-> - Nothing of value is damaged
+- Nothing of value is damaged
-> - It doesn’t make an inordinate amount of noise
+- It doesn’t make an inordinate amount of noise
-> - You can fix the thing again without a lot of effort
+- You can fix the thing again without a lot of effort

 ---
-Called Shot
+**Called Shot**

-> When you attack a defenseless or surprised enemy at range, you can choose to deal your damage or name your target and roll+DEX.
+When you attack a defenseless or surprised enemy at range, you can choose to deal your damage or name your target and roll+DEX.

-> Head
+*Head*
-> - 10+: As 7–9, plus your damage
+- 10+: As 7–9, plus your damage
-> - 7-9: They do nothing but stand and drool for a few moments
+- 7-9: They do nothing but stand and drool for a few moments

-> Arms
+*Arms*
-> - 10+: As 7-9, plus your damage
+- 10+: As 7-9, plus your damage
-> - 7-9: They drop anything they’re holding
+- 7-9: They drop anything they’re holding

-> Legs
+*Legs*
-> - 10+: As 7-9, plus your damage
+- 10+: As 7-9, plus your damage
-> - 7-9: They’re hobbled and slow moving
+- 7-9: They’re hobbled and slow moving

 ---
 # Weapons